Part I: Python Fundamentals

 Code examples online often use plt.plot() directly without creating fig and ax.
 That shortcut works for throwaway plots but breaks the moment you need subplots, shared axes, or precise control.
 Always use fig, ax = plt.subplots().
 One extra line saves hours of debugging.

-Production Time Series — Multi-Well Overlay
+Production Time Series: Multi-Well Overlay

 One well is informative.
 Twenty-five wells on the same plot reveal which wells are carrying the field and which are dragging it down.
 When the question is "which wells are declining fastest?", the answer is a multi-well overlay where the eye immediately separates strong performers from weak ones.

-Cumulative Production — Smoothing the Noise
+Cumulative Production: Smoothing the Noise

-This matters for reserves estimation.
-When rate data is too noisy to fit a reliable decline curve, cumulative production often reveals the underlying trend more clearly.
+Monthly production rates are noisy.
+Wells shut in for workovers, facilities hit capacity constraints, allocation methods introduce errors.
+This matters for reserves estimation: when rate data is too noisy to fit a reliable decline curve, cumulative production often reveals the underlying trend more clearly.

-This plot reveals something that a rate-vs-time plot obscures: Well OD-005 — despite starting at a lower rate than OD-011 — ends up producing more total oil because its decline is gentler.
+This plot reveals something that a rate-vs-time plot obscures: Well OD-005, despite starting at a lower rate than OD-011, ends up producing more total oil because its decline is gentler.
 In petroleum economics, cumulative production is what generates revenue.
 A well that starts high but crashes quickly can be less valuable than one that starts moderate but sustains.

-Crossplots — Porosity vs. Permeability
+Crossplots: Porosity vs. Permeability

 This is why petroleum engineers always plot permeability on a logarithmic y-axis.
 On a linear scale, any data point below 100 mD would be invisible.
 On a log scale, the full range is visible and the trend that connects porosity to permeability becomes clear.

 At the same porosity, Zone A has roughly ten times the permeability of Zone B. This tells the reservoir engineer that Zone A is the primary flow unit.
 It is where fluid moves, where production comes from, and where perforations should be placed.
 Zone B stores hydrocarbons but delivers them slowly.
-This distinction — between storage capacity (porosity) and deliverability (permeability) — is fundamental to reservoir characterization, and the crossplot makes it immediately visible.
+This distinction, between storage capacity (porosity) and deliverability (permeability), is fundamental to reservoir characterization, and the crossplot makes it immediately visible.

-Bar Charts — Ranking and Comparing
+Bar Charts: Ranking and Comparing

 Bar charts are the simplest and most direct way to compare wells, fields, or operators.
 When someone asks "which wells produce the most?" or "how does this field compare to the offset?", the answer is a bar chart.